-Kherlen River Basin Authority (KhRBA)was established on September 30, 2013 by Resolution A/278 of the Minister of Environment and Green Development on "Approving the structure, vacancy and rules of the Kherlen River Basin Authority".
-The office is located in Baganuur 140 kilometers east of the Ulaan Baatar at one of the most impacted and at the same time most scenic stretches of Kherlen river.
-KhRBA has a bi-lingual web-site http://khrb.mn/en/, which states that " The Kherlen River Basin Authority is a state administrative organization that prevents water resource from water scarcity and environmental pollution, uses the inferred water reserves properly, restores water reserves, regulates interrelation between local and administrative departments and implements the integrated management plan for water reserve."

-In 2013-2014 KhRBA has been recruiting the Head and some key staff, so it limited its efforts in collaboration with other organizations and river basin management planning.
+The Kherlen River Basin Authority (KhRBA) was established on September 30, 2013 by Resolution A/278 of the Minister of Environment, Green Development and Tourism on "Approving the structure, vacancy and rules of the Kherlen River Basin Authority".
+The office was initially located in Baganuur 140 kilometers east of the Ulaanbaatar at one of the most impacted and at the same time most scenic stretches of Kherlen River.
+KhRBA had a bi-lingual web-site http://khrb. mn/en/, which states that "The Kherlen River Basin Authority is a state administrative organization that prevents water resource from water scarcity and environmental pollution, uses the inferred water reserves properly, restores water reserves, regulates interrelation between local and administrative departments and implements the integrated management plan for water reserve.
+"In 2013-2014 KhRBA have changed several directors and in 2015 it was relocated to Kherlen Soum of Khentii Province, so these perturbations limited its ability to collaborate with other organizations and river basin management planning.

 So far, the majority of most important Basin management plans in Mongolia have been prepared in collaboration with international organizations and projects.
-Onon and Khovd river basin plans were supported by WWF, Tuul and Orkhon -by Dutch consultants, Eg and Selenge plans were done through UNDP-GEF Baikal Project.
+Onon and Khovd river basin plans were supported by WWF, Tuul and Orkhon by Dutch consultants, Eg and Selenge plans were done through UNDP-GEF Baikal Project.

 Work done in the 1970-80-s by hydro-engineers from Hungary on river basin water resources development schemes on Kherlen and western rivers was highly praised by the Great Khural of Mongolia and more technical assistance was requested.
 In early 2014 through Hungary-Mongolia cooperation agreement development of the Kherlen River Basin Integrated Water Management Plan was initiated with help from the "National Institute for Environment" and "General Directorate of Water Management" of Hungary.
 Also a private Hungarian firm VIZITERV Environ KFT was contracted to develop proposals for new water management schemes.
-Hungarian experts worked with Mongolian tem led by Dr.Janchivdorj from Hydroecology Institute throughout summer 2014 and developed for international finance institutions a proposal for planning "Eastern Mongolia Water Management Scheme" that should include a) Kherlen River Basin Integrated Water Management Plan; b) Kherlen-Gobi Water Transfer Scheme; c) Comprehensive Plan for Water Monitoring in Kherlen Basin.
-Since November 2014 relevant Mongolian authorities are approaching WB, ADB, EU in search of funds to support this 2-year long planning exercise.
+Hungarian experts worked with Mongolian team led by Dr. Janchivdorj from Hydroecology Institute throughout summer 2014 and developed for international finance institutions a proposal for planning "Eastern Mongolia Water Management Scheme" that should include a) Kherlen River Basin Integrated Water Management Plan; b) Kherlen-Gobi Water Transfer Scheme; c) Comprehensive Plan for Water Monitoring in Kherlen Basin.
+Sufficient funds have not been obtained for this proposed 2-year long planning exercise and it was put on hold.